Knoxville Downtown Island Airport

 Knoxville Downtown Island Airport or Knoxville Downtown Island Home Airport (ICAO: KDKX, FAA LID: DKX), often referred to as Island Home Airport, is a general aviation airport located approximately one-half mile east of downtown Knoxville, in Knox County, Tennessee, United States.

 This airport is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a reliever airport.

-Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned DKX by the FAA, but has no designation from the IATA.
+Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Knoxville Downtown Island Airport is assigned DKX by the FAA but has no designation from the IATA.

 History

 Downtown Island Airport was established in 1930 by Tom Kesterson as a makeshift facility named Island Airport, located on Dickinson's Island in the Tennessee River.
 Kesterson was one of Knoxville's earliest aviators.
-He hoped that the private airport, which had a 4000 ft runway, would attract commercial air service to Knoxville.
-In July 1934, American Airlines established a mail route that stopped at Island Airport en route to Washington D.C. and New York City.
-Passenger service from Knoxville to Washington D.C. was also offered on two daily flights on planes that carried up to eight passengers.
+He hoped the private airport, which had a 4000 ft runway, would attract commercial air service to Knoxville.
+In July 1934, American Airlines established a mail route that stopped at Island Airport en route to Washington, D.C., and New York City.
+Passenger service from Knoxville to Washington, D.C., was also offered on two daily planes that carried up to eight passengers.
 Regular airline service to Knoxville was initiated on January 15, 1936.

-During the 1930s and 1940s, the airport site was used both for aviation and farming.
+During the 1930s and 1940s, the airport site was used for aviation and farming.
 In 1941, the airport hangar was sold to Ferris Thomas, and in 1942 the operations were sold to Elmer Wood.
 In 1943, H.F.
-Wattenbarger purchased the property for use as a farm, but that same year he began leasing the airport for wartime training of 300 Army Air Cadets.
-After the training program ended, Wattenbarger resumed operation as a private airport and farm.
+Wattenbarger purchased the property for use as a farm, but that same year, he began leasing the airport for wartime training of 300 Army Air Cadets.
+After the training program ended, Wattenbarger resumed operations at a private airport and farm.
 Robert Campbell, owner and operator of Campbell's Aero Service, became the airport's primary operator in the late 1940s, continuing for nearly two decades.

 Evelyn Johnson, holder of the Guinness Book of Records entry for most hours logged by a woman pilot and most hours logged by a living pilot, started flying at Knoxville Island Home Airport in 1944.
 She recalls that she had to travel by rowboat to reach the airport.

 The airport became a public aviation facility in 1963 under the ownership of the City of Knoxville.
 In 1978, it was transferred to the ownership of Metropolitan Knoxville Airport Authority, its current owner and operator.

 Facilities and aircraft

 Knoxville Downtown Island Airport covers an area of 200 acres (81 ha) at an elevation of 833 feet (254 m) above mean sea level.
-It has one asphalt paved runway designated 8/26 which measures 3,499 by 75 feet (1,066 x 23 m).
+It has one asphalt paved runway designated 8/26, measuring 3,499 by 75 feet (1,066 x 23 m).